BryceDecker/SentimentAnalysis/README.md

 <img src="Data_visuals/Tone_analysis.png" width="32%"> <img src="Data_visuals/RR_distribution.png" width="30%">

 Proceeding to our first form of regression analysis, Linear regression.
-For a complex variable like response tone we cannot expect one feature to describe it effectively, thus we must be reasonable in the interpretation of our results.
+For a complex variable like response tone we cannot expect one feature to describe it effectively.
 These results are determined to be below the acceptable standard, but we have begun the path to more substantial results.

 <img src="Data_visuals/linreg.jpg" width="32%"> <img src="Data_visuals/lin_reg.png" width="30%">